2017 marks the 85

 That Ryuichi Sakamoto was the one who the Glenn Gould Foundation commissioned to plan this event in Tokyo is worth noting.
 Sakamoto, born 20 years after Gould, has an equally unique voice as a world-renowned pianist, songwriter, and thinker.
 He is also an artist with a unique appreciation for electronic music and audio technology.
 Much like how Gould took a special interest not just in recording technology, but in radio and TV programming and broadcast media, Sakamoto, has shown a tremendous intelligence regarding media technologies, including broadcast, mass media – and movie scores in particular – as a means of expression.

-As the history of cinema enters the 21st century, a new phase has begun unlike any other point due to its strong relationship to technologies such as VR and high-resolution displays.
+st century, a new phase has begun unlike any other point due to its strong relationship to technologies such as VR and high-resolution displays.
 Under this new technologically-aided perspective, our proximity to the environment of the Earth as a whole has increased.
 Sakamoto’s newest album, “Async” (2017), on one level makes a grand attempt to draw close to the film music of director Andrei Tarkovsky –

 an artist who was also born in 1932, the same year as Gould.
 Gould and Tarkovsky appear to exist in similar-yet-different worlds, but imagining a thread that binds Gould, Tarkovsky, and Sakamoto reveals their shared affinity towards the German baroque composer, J.S.
 Bach.